Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Mechanistic conceptualization of forgetting

 Note that our model reinterprets the linear model of \citet{saxe2014exact} through the mechanistic lens of superposition \citep{elhage2022toy}.
 Their SVD-based analysis cannot represent superposition; our formulation explicitly does.

 \paragraph{Update mechanisms under continual learning}

+With the model defined, we proceed to analyze its update mechanisms.
+We focus the analysis on 2 tasks without loss of generality.
+We assume that each task $T\in\{A, B\}$ is learned sequentially and use the superscript $(T)$ to denote that a variable is associated with a task, for example: $\bm w^{(T)}$.
 The model is first trained on task $A$.
 Consider a new task $B$ with a new probe $\bm w^{(B)}$.
-We train our feature-reader model through gradient descent on task \(B\) using MSE with step size \(\eta\):
+We train our feature-reader model---with $\bm w$ and $\Phi$ as learnable parameters---through \textit{gradient descent} on task \(B\) using MSE with step size \(\eta\):

 Before analyzing the gradients and loss, we introduce two quantities that enhance the interpretability of the results.

 \begin{definition}[Feature contribution $\beta_i$] The \emph{feature contribution} measures how predictive feature $i$ is for the task: